emarmolsanchez/eMIRNA/README.md

 4. [Robinson M.D. et al. (2010) edgeR: a Bioconductor package for differential expression analysis of digital gene expression data. *Bioinformatics*, 26, 139-40.]

-Jiang M. et al. (2008) uShuffle: A useful tool for shuffling biological sequences while preserving the k-let counts. *BMC Bioinformatics*, 9, 192.

-Langmead B. et al. (2009) Ultrafast and memory-efficient alignment of short DNA sequences to the human genome. *Genome Biol.*, 10, R25.

-Lorenz R. et al. (2011) ViennaRNA Package 2.0. *Algorithms Mol.
-Biol.*, 6, 26.
+5. [Lorenz R. et al. (2011) ViennaRNA Package 2.0. *Algorithms for Molecular Biology*, 6, 26.]

-Quinlan A.R. and Hall, I.M.
-(2010) BEDTools: a flexible suite of utilities for comparing genomic features. *Bioinformatics*, 26, 841–2.
+6. [Quinlan A.R. and Hall, I.M.
+(2010) BEDTools: a flexible suite of utilities for comparing genomic features. *Bioinformatics*, 26, 841–2.]

+7. [Langmead B. et al. (2009) Ultrafast and memory-efficient alignment of short DNA sequences to the human genome. *Genome Biology*, 10, R25.]

+8. [Shen W. et al. (2016) SeqKit: A Cross-Platform and Ultrafast Toolkit for FASTA/Q File Manipulation. *PLoS ONE*, 11, e0163962.]

-Xue C. et al. (2005) Classification of real and pseudo microRNA precursors using local structure-sequence features and support vector machine. *BMC Bioinformatics*, 6, 310.
+9. [Xue C. et al. (2005) Classification of real and pseudo microRNA precursors using local structure-sequence features and support vector machine. *BMC Bioinformatics*, 6, 310.]

+10. [Jiang M. et al. (2008) uShuffle: A useful tool for shuffling biological sequences while preserving the k-let counts. *BMC Bioinformatics*, 9, 192.]

+11. [Bartel D.P.
+(2018) Metazoan microRNAs. *Cell, 173, 20-51.]

+12. [Reverter A. et al. (2008) Combining partial correlation and an information theory approach to the reversed engineering of gene co-expression networks. *Bioinformatics*, 24, 2491-97.]

+13. [Reverter A. et al. (2010) Regulatory impact factors: unraveling the transcriptional regulation of complex traits from expression data. *Bioinformatics*, 26, 896-904.]

 &nbsp;